iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Version 7.5
+- Adjusted HUD Weapons text to color based on the current Aftermath level when the HUD TP Meter is turned off.

 Version 7.4.2
 - Fixed equip priority of the "town" type sets.
 They now correctly take priority while in town zones.